Adisucipto Airport

 - On 20 December 2011, Sriwijaya Air Flight 230, operated by Boeing 737-300 PK-CKM, overran the runway as it was not on a stabilised landing criteria and came in too fast; there were no casualties.

-- On 23 October 2020, the landing gear of Citilink Flight 1107, an ATR 72-600, is struck by a kite during the landing at the airport; the aircraft is not damaged.
+- On 23 October 2020, the landing gear of Citilink Flight 1107, an ATR 72-600, was struck by a kite during the landing at the airport; the aircraft was not damaged.

-Beside those accidents, there are some other minor incidents mainly because of landing in rain but without any casualties.
+Beside these accidents, there have been some other minor incidents, mainly caused by landing in the rain, but without any casualties.

 References